FuReSH/tool-usage_digital-humanities/README.md

     + `R` is strikingly prominent
         * [ ] add column with KWIC to the intermediate data output
 - data
-    + [ ] add data from the undocumented (?)
+    + [x] add data from the undocumented (?)
 API of TAPoR at <https://tapor.ca/api/tools/by_analysis>, which returns JSON.
 We found the API through an analysis of [ToolXtractor](https://github.com/lehkost/ToolXtractor) by Barbot et al.
         * [@BarbotEtAl2019ToolsMentioned]
         * [@BarbotEtAl2019WhichDHTools]
     + [ ] add DHd abstracts from the GitHub repositories
+- R notebook
+    + [ ] explain the origin of and the rationale behind the tool list

 ## done